 Cutting Through the Nutrition Noise

 If you’ve ever felt confused about nutrition, you’re not alone.
 One day we’re told coffee is terrible for our health, and the next week a morning show expert is explaining why it’s actually beneficial.
-Add in the constant stream of wellness hacks, supplements, and “game changing” routines, and it’s no wonder so many people feel overwhelmed and unsure where to start.
+Add in the constant stream of wellness and supplement hacks and it’s no wonder so many people feel overwhelmed and unsure where to start.

 Lately, many nutrition and health professionals have been encouraging people to tune out much of that noise and return to the basics: eating well, moving regularly, and getting enough sleep.
 These fundamentals may not be flashy, but they’re far more reliable than quick fix promises found in pills, powders, or expensive treatments (not to say supplements don’t have their place in nutrition planning).

 Even with that advice, it can still feel complicated.
-We’re surrounded by different diets, food rules, and conflicting messages about what we should be eating day to day.
-While nutrition science continues to evolve (and while individuals can respond differently to the same foods), we can still rely on one important tool: evidence-based practice.
+We’re surrounded by different diets, food rules, and conflicting messages about what we should be eating.
+While nutrition science continues to evolve (and while individuals can respond differently to the same foods), we can rely on one important tool: evidence-based practice.

 What Is Evidence-Based Nutrition?